 Q: I've noticed there are many other courses to pick from.
 How is yours different from the others available?

-A: Our expertise is in the field of Medical Billing and operating a Medical Billing Business.
-Simply put, we know what you need to study.
-We are not an Education Clearinghouse or a Diploma Mill!
+A: Our expertise is in the field of Medical Billing.
+We are not an Education Clearinghouse or a Diploma Mill.
 You cannot come to us to receive a certificate in Real Estate, Black Jack, Plumbing or Astrology.
 The Educational Clearinghouse programs are unable to provide you with the direction and depth that our course does.
-We operate successful businesses in this field and we know what you need to know to be able to do this as well.
-In fact, many of our students come to us after completing expensive Educational Clearinghouse courses which left them "confused" and wondering "what to do next."
+In order to be a staff member or personal instructor at NAHAEC, one is required to be a CMBP (Certified Medical Billing Professional).

 If you are considering a course through an "Educational Clearinghouse", give them a call and ask to speak to a "medical billing professional."
 When you are told they don't have any on staff, give us a call.
 We can talk billing!